L-u-k-e/Eve/README.md

  - As an alternative to using the `tagName` property, you can pass in an existing element using this property.
 If both `direct` and `tagName` are present, then `tagName` will be ignored.

 - *`assignTo [String]`*
- - As described in the previous section, if this key is utilized and an object is passed in as the second argument to the function, then a refernece to the element that gets created will be assigned as a property of the provided object whose name is the value of this key.
+ - As described in the previous section, if this key is utilized and an object is passed in as the second argument to the function, then a refernece to the element that gets created will be assigned as a property of the provided object.
+(The property name will be the value of this key.)

 - *`attrs [2D array]`*
  - If you need to assign an attribute to the element itself, rather than simply create/modify a property on the object wrapper, than pass the attribute information as an element of the `attrs` array.
 Use the name of the attribute as the first element of the nested array and use the intended value as the second.
 See [this stackoverflow question](http://stackoverflow.com/a/6004028/3581485) for a good explanation of the difference between attributs and properties.

+- *`children [array]`*
+ - As previously exemplified, this function supports recursion, so you can add representaions of any children you want your element to come with as elements in this array.
+(You can nest indefinitely)